cloudFPGA/DOSA/doc/Install.md

 ### TVM

 Dosa requires an installation of TVM, including python bindings.
+To be able to use the post-quantization feature of DOSA, our custom version of TVM is required: https://github.com/cloudFPGA/tvm-for-dosa

 1. Please follow the steps in [TVM installation](https://tvm.apache.org/docs/install/from_source.html#) (some hints are also given in [./TVM-notes.md](./TVM-notes.md)).
 2. add local tvm installation to environment.
 You have two *alternatives*: